risabbir/TaskGlide/README.md

 1.  **Create a Firebase Project:**
     *   Go to the [Firebase Console](https://console.firebase.google.com/).
     *   Click "Add project" and follow the prompts.
 Choose a Project name (e.g., "My TaskGlide App").
-    *   You can accept the default Project ID or customize it during creation (it's immutable later).
+    *   Your Firebase Project ID will be assigned by Firebase (e.g., `mytaskglide`, `my-cool-app-123`).
+You can find this in Project Settings or in the URL of your Firebase console.
     *   Enable or disable Google Analytics as you prefer (not essential for app functionality).

 2.  **Configure Environment Variables for Firebase (CRITICAL):**